-The legal basis for processing personal data using cookies required for technical and analytical purposes is Article 6(1)(f) GDPR.
+The legal basis for processing personal data using technically necessary cookies is Article 6(1)(1)(f) GDPR.

 The user data collected through technically necessary cookies is not used to create user profiles.

 If you do not want your browser to accept cookies, you can also deactivate or restrict cookies.
 Cookies that have already been saved can be deleted or deactivated at any time in your web browser.
 Deactivation of cookies may prevent this website from functioning properly.
 You may not be able to access all the options and information on this website.
 Please remember that cookies must be deactivated separately in each of the browsers you use.

 We provide a contact form on our website that you can use to get in touch with us electronically and let us know what we can help you with.
 If a user takes advantage of one of these options, the data entered on the input screen will be transmitted to us and stored.
 This data includes: